Skip to main content

 • blocked

-Example scenario: You're a consultant working with three clients.
-Each client is a project.
-But you want to know how much time you spend in meetings across all clients.
+You're a consultant with three clients.
+Each is a project.
+You want to know how much time you spent in meetings across all three.

 • Tags: meeting, strategy

-• Filter by project to see all Client A work
+• Filter by project to see all Acme work

-• Filter by tag to see all meetings across clients
+• Filter by tag to see all meetings across all clients

-• Generate reports showing meeting time by client
+• Cross-tabulate to see meeting time per client

 #Archiving Completed Projects